angular/universal-starter/README.md

 **Server-Side Rendering(ssr)**
 * Happens at runtime
-* Uses `ngExpressEngine` to render you application on the fly at the requested url.
+* Uses `ngExpressEngine` to render your application on the fly at the requested url.

 ---